 The lists of medical reasons for denial are long.
 One company had 400 diagnoses that could get you denied, including diabetes, heart disease, and pregnancy (“Please keep up the good work with the marketing reps of not trying to sign up pregnant women,” as an internal email from a medical management director at Amerigroup Corp. put it; insurers habitually overcharge women for care).
 Across the board there are over 1,000 conditions, from breast cancer to lymphoma, that could leave you uninsured.
 A quarter of Americans have some form of pre-existing condition.

 Yes, even those who were not denied initially could become victims when they grew ill.
 As a retired Cigna senior executive put it, insurance companies “look carefully to see if a sick policyholder may have omitted a minor illness, a pre-existing condition, when applying for coverage, and then they use that as justification to cancel the policy, even if the enrollee has never missed a premium payment… Dumping a small number of enrollees can have a big effect on the bottom line.”
 When consumers are dropped they are left to cover the bill, usually thousands or tens of thousands of dollars, sometimes reaching six figures.
 Parvin Mottaghi of Los Angeles was stuck with a $100,000 bill when Blue Shield refused to cover her heart surgery they had previously approved.
+Brittany Cloyd of Kentucky went to the emergency room in pain from what turned out to be ovarian cysts.
+Her insurance company, Anthem, sent her the $12,600 hospital bill because it decided her medical problem wasn’t “severe enough” for an E.R. visit.
+This is their policy, not an aberration, and discourages people from seeking help.

 Insurance giants must “satisfy Wall Street investors,” to quote the Cigna senior executive.